Tuesday 5 May 2026 – Planning and Sharing Research

 Intellectual Property

-Discussion centering on knowledge assets, intellectual property (IP) and intellectual property rights (IPR) in research and innovation.
-Covers e.g. the Swedish “teacher’s exemption”, managing your knowledge assets and IPR:s in collaborations, patents, what can and cannot be protected, and the three patentability criteria: novelty, inventive step, and industrial application.
+This session covers the Swedish “teacher’s exemption”, managing knowledge assets and intellectual property (IP) in collaborations, patents, what can and cannot be protected, and the three patentability criteria: novelty, inventive step, and industrial application.
+The session is framed as a discussion centering on knowledge assets, IP and intellectual property rights (IPR) in research and innovation.

 OR